abhinavmehta14/proxy-redis/README.md

 ```shell
 make run
 ```

-To access logs from proxy service,
+This stops any running containers and spins up a Redis DB and a Webserver container.
+To access Webserver logs,
 ```shell
 docker-compose exec proxy-redis /bin/bash
 tail -f logs/*
 ```

-Logs are appended to two files
+Logs are appended in two separate files,
 - `logs/proxy-redis-request.log` contains request logs
-- `proxy-redis.log` contains application logs
+- `logs/proxy-redis.log` contains application logs

 To stop and remove all running containers,
 ```shell